Center-for-Health-Informatics/chiron_demo_docker/README.md

-## Docker Installation for Chiron Demo Website
+## Install Chiron Demo Website Using Docker

 1. Install Docker and Docker Compose
     - for Windows and Mac, Docker Desktop includes both Docker and Docker Compose